evq/nfs-client/README.md

 ...
 ```

-There is an onbuild instruction to automatically add `app.sh`, this file
+There is an onbuild instruction to automatically add `run.sh` as `/app.sh`, this file
 is automatically run after the nfs share is mounted.
 Do not add an
 ENTRYPOINT or CMD yourself, otherwise the mount will not take place.